PhD in Security and Global Studies

 ACCREDITATION

-The PhDSGS program is fully accredited by:
+The PhDSGS program is accredited by:

 - The Commission for Academic Accreditation (CAA) – UAE’s national regulatory body.